mirror/dd-wrt/src/router/curl/docs/cmdline-opts/alt-svc.md

 file, that gets used.
 After a completed transfer, the cache is saved to the filename again if it has been modified.

-Specify a "" filename (zero length) to avoid loading/saving and make curl just handle the cache in memory.
+Specify a "" filename (zero length) to avoid loading/saving and make curl handle the cache in memory.

+You may want to restrict your umask to prevent other users on the same system to access the created file.

 If this option is used several times, curl loads contents from all the files but the last one is used for saving.